Autism vs ADHD vs Speech Delay: Key Differences, Overlaps & Early Warning Signs

 Q8.
 What are early signs of autism in toddlers?

 Early signs of autism may include limited eye contact, not responding to name, delayed speech, lack of pointing or sharing interest, and repetitive behaviors.
-However, these signs should be observed over time, not based on a single behavior
+These signs should be considered as a pattern over time, not based on a single behavior alone.

 Q9.
 Can speech delay improve on its own?